douglasjmoore/markdown_test/INSTALL_LINUX.md

 -------------------------------------------------------------------------------

 The authors' solution to this problem was to install the `g++` package.
-The following (abriged output) was observed whilst executing the configuration of SystemC; observe that the configuration script detects an error, but message is somewhat
+The following (abridged output) was observed whilst executing the configuration of SystemC; observe that the configuration script detects an error, but message is somewhat
 misleading: